iansoper/illustrator-scripts-collection/README.md

 illustrator-scripts-collection
 ==============================

-Collection of Scripts for Illustrator, included as submodules
+Collection of Scripts for Adobe Illustrator, included as submodules